 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Malone students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Malone students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Malone District Curriculum Used in Our In-Home Tutoring Programs

 The Malone Central School District is made up of three elementary schools, one middle school, and one high school.
 The English Language Arts curriculum is based on standards that require students to master fundamental literacy skill.
 Malone schools’ math curriculum is based on standards that require students to master core mathematics concepts.
 The curricula for all other core and elective classes, including science, social studies, and theatre, are based on the New York State Learning Standards.